raystation/portfolio-site/to-do.md

 - Familiar with content development, marketing strategies, web analytics, and comfortable managing relationships with outside vendors
 - Possess a keen eye for design, able to work within a brand framework and help nurture one
-- Organized copy and material for design projects from internal teams or external sources (e.g. worked with a client or freelancer to produce a promotional video)
-- Worked closely with marketing or advertising personnel to strategize brand and product communication
+- Organized copy and material for design projects from internal teams or external sources (e.g. worked with a client or freelancer to produce a promotional video) x Worked closely with marketing or advertising personnel to strategize brand and product communication
-- Must possess excellent knowledge of layout, graphic design, composition, pre-press, digital file preparation, art, illustration, photography, printing production techniques and standards
-- Ability to work effectively in a team environment and to direct outside vendors
+- Must possess excellent knowledge of layout, graphic design, composition, pre-press, digital file preparation, art, illustration, photography, printing production techniques and standards x Ability to work effectively in a team environment and to direct outside vendors
 - Strong project organizational skills required; able to successfully juggle multiple projects and to prioritize tasks

 # PROJECTS TO ADD